 Maintaining healthy expectations in a relationship does not mean lowering your standards or bending your morals.
 Instead, it means allowing relationships to grow in their own way and at their own rate.

 We all love a good romance.
-Perhaps one of the most famous, romantic lines is from the movie Jerry McGuire.
-I am sure you remember it.
+One of the most famous romantic lines is from the movie Jerry McGuire.
 Jerry, played by Tom Cruise, tells his girlfriend, Dorothy, “You complete me.”
 It is romantic and feels emotionally satisfying—but in reality, it should not be true.
-Our relationships were never meant to complete us but compliment us.
+Our relationships were never meant to complete us but to complement us.

 And yet, this is the world’s message about love.
 We believe the right person will take all of our pain away and make our worries vanish.
-While your partner should support you and lift you up, it is wrong to make anyone responsible for your happiness.
+Your partner should support you and lift you up, but it is wrong to make anyone responsible for your happiness.

 Protect Yourself from Pressure